La citrouille, sans gluten et sans produits laitiers, de 3 façons : Potage, Cari aux crevettes et Carrés aux dattes et citrouille

 1/2 cup chopped walnuts

 2. In a saucepan, combine the first six ingredients and bring to a boil over medium heat.
-Reduce the heat and simmer for 15 to 20 minutes or until the fruit is tender and the mixture has thickened enough to fit in a spoon.
+Reduce the heat and simmer for 15 to 20 minutes, or until the fruit is tender and the mixture has thickened enough to hold on a spoon.

-3. Meanwhile, in a large bowl, combine the oats, almond flour and brown sugar.
-Add the margarine, and incorporate with a fork until the preparation has the texture of coarse breadcrumbs.
-Finally, add the walnuts and stir gently.
+3. Meanwhile, in a large bowl, mix the oats, almond flour, and brown sugar.
+Add the margarine and incorporate it with a fork until the mixture has the texture of coarse breadcrumbs.
+Finally, add the nuts and gently stir.

-4. Press half of the dry mixture evenly into the cake pan.
+4. Evenly press half of the dry mixture into the cake pan.

-5. Cover with fruit filling.
-Sprinkle with remaining oatmeal mixture.
+5. Cover with the fruit topping.
+Sprinkle the remaining oat mixture on top.

-6. Bake in the middle of the oven for about 35 minutes, or until the top is golden brown.
-Place the mold on a wire rack and let cool.
+6. Bake in the center of the oven for about 35 minutes, or until the top is golden.
+Place the pan on a rack and let cool.
 Using a sharp knife, cut into squares.

-Enjoy your food!
-Show us photos of your creations on instagram!
+Enjoy your meal!
+Show us photos of your creations on Instagram!

 Article written by Audrée Hogue